 Innovative brick designs like the Cool Brick are taking architecture to another level.
 Photo credit: Emerging Objects

-Gone are the days where bricks were simply layered on top of each other to create a wall and hold up your roof.
+Gone are the days when bricks were designed to sit layered on top of each other to create a wall and hold up your roof.
 Welcome to the 21st century, where the best teams around the world have created everything from new brick architecture to a 3D thermal brick design.
 It seems the simple brick is changing the building industry.

-One of the best and newest ideas to reach consumer interest is the 3D thermal design aptly named ‘Cool Brick’.
-No longer will families need to spend more money then they can fathom on new fans and air conditioners with this new design installed.
+One of the newest ideas to reach consumer interest is the 3D thermal design aptly named ‘Cool Brick’.
 According to the Oakland based company who developed the concept, the ceramic brick has a porous design to soak up water.
-When air passes through, the water held within the pores evaporates and allows for a cooling effect to occur
+When air passes through, the water held within the pores evaporates and allows for a cooling effect to occur .

 The PolyBrick is a modern, one-of-a-kind design, developed to use interlocking ceramic bricks.
 The bricks are lightweight, need no mortar and are eco-friendly.
 According to Sabin Design Lab who developed the brick: “It will allow for the production of ceramic wall assemblies that are robust and high strength due to the novel implementation of highly complex and organic generative design strategies that are also simply and economically produced. … 3-D printing a llows us to build and design like nature does...”